ArweaveOasis/awesome-ao/README.md

 [AO](https://ao.arweave.dev/) - A decentralized computing platform enabling hyper-parallel processes to interact with Arweave as the data layer.

+[HyperBEAM](https://github.com/permaweb/HyperBEAM) - A client implementation of the AO-Core protocol, written in Erlang.

 We will classify development technical documentation resources in the following index by treating Arweave and AO as a unified infrastructure.